keikiba/gatsby-netlify-cms/src/pages/blog/2018-01-01-Static-Site-Generation.md

 Every time I commit source files and push changes to GitHub, it triggers a new build on Netlify.
 As soon as the build finishes, the committed changes become live on the published host.

+### Netlify CMS

+By accessing '/admin' Netlify CMS provides an intuitive authoring page.
+Fixed page templates which consist of well designed components, and  text contents editable via CMS in markdown format, are the two key things.
+Once the changes in text are saved, they are injected into the appropriate components at the time of site building, results static pages and published to Netlify host.
+The changes modified by using Netlify CMS will be pushed into the GitHub repository.

+### Local build

     # make sure to install gatsby-cli
     $ npm install -g gatsby-cli